Make Crazy Colorful Art With Baking Soda And Vinegar Science!

-When you make art with baking soda and vinegar, you combine the creativity of an art project with a classic science experiment for children!
-This vinegar experiment is great for kids of all ages and easy to do at home or in the classroom because it uses common kitchen ingredients.
+This super simple baking soda and vinegar experiment makes colorful art that works with kids of any age…even preschoolers.
+When you make art with baking soda and vinegar, you combine the creativity of an art project with a classic science experiment for children.
+This vinegar experiment is easy to do at home or in the classroom because it uses common kitchen ingredients.

 It only took three minutes to set up this Baking Soda and Vinegar activity.
 It’s that easy.
 Baking soda is also called Sodium Bicarbonate and is one of the basics of easy science experiments for kids!